 More than 1,000 spectators are expected to attend, especially during the intense elimination rounds after lunch on Saturday.
 New matches start every six minutes.
 Among the 36 competing teams will be the two WPI-sponsored teams from Worcester's Mass.
 Academy of Math and Science (team 190) and Burncoat High School (team 1735).

 Students will compete with the 145-pound robots they created for this high-action, two-day competition, whose theme this year is "LOGO MOTION."
-(For the game rules, click here.)
 Working with mentors, students had six weeks to design, build, program, and test their robots to meet the season's engineering challenge.
 To build their robots, student teams received a Kit of Parts at the FIRST competition season's Jan.
 8 kickoff.
 The kit included motors, batteries, a control system, a PC, and a mix of automation components—but no instructions.

 The young inventors then participate in the FIRST competitions, which measure the effectiveness of each robot, the power of collaboration, and the students' determination.
 The FIRST regional will lead up to the FIRST World Championship at the Edward Jones Dome in St. Louis, Missouri, April 27-30.

 The WPI FIRST Regional is sponsored by Motorola and MathWorks, with long-term support from SolidWorks and Polar Beverages.